 Bradenton Area Living is Like a Permanent Vacation

-The Bradenton Area attracted 3,015,900 visitors in 2015, for an estimated economic impact exceeding $1.1 billion.
+The Bradenton Area attracted more than 3,098,200 visitors in 2016, for an estimated economic impact exceeding $1.1 billion.
 Visitors come for the white-sand beaches, the variety of accommodations, recreational opportunities, arts and culture, and the activities provided by a rapidly growing sports tourism industry.
 For unique experiences, tour Gamble Plantation Historic Park, which features the only surviving plantation house in South Florida.
 Hermann’s Royal Lipizzan Stallions in Myakka City perform every season for visitors.
 For a taste of old Florida, visit Cortez Historic Fishing Village.

 But beaches remain the main attraction, and the Bradenton area boasts 27 miles of coastline and plenty of public access.
 At the northern tip of Anna Maria, with a view of the Skyway Bridge and Egmont Key, is Anna Maria Bayfront Park.
 Further south are the white-sand beaches of Manatee Beach Park, Coquina Bayside Park, Coquina Gulfside Park, and the dog-friendly beach at Palma Sola Causeway Park.
 For a complete list of beaches and parks, click here.